chrisdxie/uois/README.md

 ## How to run the network

 See [uois_example.ipynb](uois_example.ipynb) for an example of how to run the network on example images.
 In order to run this file, Jupyter Notebook must be installed (this is included in `env.yml`).
 If you haven't used Jupyter Notebooks before, [here](https://www.dataquest.io/blog/jupyter-notebook-tutorial/) is a tutorial to get you up to speed.
-This repository provides a few images in the [example_images](example_images) folder.
+This repository provides a few images in the [example_images](example_images/) folder.

 Notes:

 * Make sure to activate the Anaconda environment before running jupyter.
 This can be done with ``` conda activate uois; jupyter notebook ```
-* the notebook should be run in the directory in which it lives (root directory of this codebase), otherwise the filepaths must be manually adjusted.
+* the notebook should be run in the directory in which it lives (`<ROOT_DIR>`), otherwise the filepaths must be manually adjusted.
 * After downloading and unzipping the models, make sure to update `checkpoint_dir` in [uois_example.ipynb](uois_example.ipynb) to point to the directory where the models live.

 ## Train the network